The Bride and the Daughters of Jerusalem

 7 Tell me, O thou whom my soul loveth, Where thou feedest [thy flock], Where thou makest [it] to rest at noon: For why should I be as one that is veiled Beside the flocks of thy companions?
 8 If thou know not, O thou fairest among women, Go thy way forth by the footsteps of the flock, And feed thy kids beside the shepherds' tents.

 The Bride and the Bridegroom

-9 I liken you, my darling, to a mare among Pharaoh's chariot horses.
-10 Your cheeks are beautiful with earrings, your neck with strings of jewels.
-11 We will make you earrings of gold, studded with silver.
+9 I have compared thee, O my love, To a steed in Pharaoh's chariots.
+10 Thy cheeks are comely with plaits [of hair], Thy neck with strings of jewels.
+11 We will make thee plaits of gold With studs of silver.

-12 While the king was at his table, my perfume spread its fragrance.
-13 My beloved is to me a sachet of myrrh resting between my breasts.
-14 My beloved is to me a cluster of henna blossoms from the vineyards of En Gedi.
-15 How beautiful you are, my darling!
-Oh, how beautiful!
-Your eyes are doves.
-16 How handsome you are, my beloved!
-Oh, how charming!
-And our bed is verdant.
-17 The beams of our house are cedars; our rafters are firs.
+12 While the king sat at his table, My spikenard sent forth its fragrance.
+13 My beloved is unto me [as] a bundle of myrrh, That lieth betwixt my breasts.
+14 My beloved is unto me [as] a cluster of henna-flowers In the vineyards of En-gedi.
+15 Behold, thou art fair, my love; Behold thou art fair; Thine eyes are [as] doves.
+16 Behold, thou art fair, my beloved, yea, pleasant: Also our couch is green.
+17 The beams of our house are cedars, [And] our rafters are firs.